khrystynadol/cafe-fe/README.md

 ![Correctly filled registration form](https://github.com/khrystynadol/cafe-fe/assets/106964524/513749cb-2131-4c0e-8bbe-174a5848ff89)

-As you can see, we can now click the registration button, as all the data has been entered correctly.
+As you can see, the user can now click the registration button, as all the data has been entered correctly.

 ![Not unique email or phone](https://github.com/khrystynadol/cafe-fe/assets/106964524/f99aaf5f-7b80-4577-a07e-299fbf937240)

 If the user with the entered email or phone number is already registered, an error message appears below the registration button.
 If the user is already registered, they can go to the login page by clicking on the "Log in" text.
-If you enter the correct data required for login or registration, you will be redirected to the main page.
-The navigation now allows you to view your profile, but you cannot log in.
+If the user enters the correct data required for login or registration, they will be redirected to the main page.
+The navigation now allows them to view their profile, but they cannot log in.

 ![Main page of authorized user](https://github.com/khrystynadol/cafe-fe/assets/106964524/3207143e-bb7d-4242-8ef6-7e73c35ff357)